A group of people holding signs

 Zobel’s father Hank had fought in the battle of Saipan in the Pacific War and two uncles served in the Korean War.

-Chip, an altar boy who went to mass every Sunday with his parents, was taught that communism was a disease and that he had to go to Vietnam to fight its spread.
+An altar boy who went to mass every Sunday with his parents, Chip was taught that communism was a disease and that he had to go to Vietnam to fight its spread.

 As a teenager, he had been drawn to the writings of Tom Dooley, a missionary doctor who described atrocities supposedly committed by the Vietnamese communists in the aftermath of the first Indochina War.